Skip to main content

 Regardless of the API, the following parameters matter:

-• k: number of retrieved chunks
+k2Number of retrieved chunks per query

 These parameters directly affect answer quality and latency.